US$ 9,500 Sharing

 US$ 2,000 Deposit

-PLACES VISITED: Windhoek / Luderitz (Kolmanskop Ghost Town) / Namib Rand Nature Reserve / Namib Nauklufy National Park (Sossusvlei & Deadvlei) / Walvis Bay / Dorob National Park / Swakopmund
+PLACES VISITED: Windhoek / Quiver Tree Forest / Fish River Canyon / Luderitz (Kolmanskop Ghost Town) / Namib Rand Nature Reserve / Namib Naukluft National Park (Sossusvlei & Deadvlei) including Helicopter ride over the dunes / Walvis Bay / Dorob National Park / Swakopmund

 SKILL LEVEL: Any level from beginner to advanced - photo tuition and guidance is offered on this safari

-This will be a 15-day photo tour starting and ending in Windhoek, the capital of Namibia.
+This will be a 14-day photo tour starting and ending in Windhoek, the capital of Namibia.
 The main focus will be the landscapes and wildlife of the world's oldest Desert, the NAMIB.

-This tour is limited to only 4 participants and the photographic tour leader will be Stu Porter.
+This tour is small and exclusive, limited to only 4 participants in one airconditioned 4x4 Toyota Landcruiser safari vehicle with a local guide / driver.
+The photographic tour leader will be Stu Porter.

-Namibia is a vast country, even by African standards, covering an area approximately four times the size of the United Kingdom but with a population of a mere 2 million - one of the lowest densities in the world.
+Namibia is a vast country, covering an area approximately four times the size of the United Kingdom but with a population of a mere 2 million - one of the lowest densities in the world.
 The overwhelming sense of space and silence contribute to a feeling of antiquity, solitude and wilderness.

 The climate is typical of a semi-desert country.
 Days are warm to hot and nights are generally cool.
 Temperatures are modified by the high plateau in the interior and by the cold Benguela Current that runs along the Atlantic coastline.
 We have selected the month of April for this photo adventure, as it is the end of the rainy season, which offers crisp clear skies, and pleasant temperatures.
 There is also a good chance of some remaining cloud activity, which can add character to the landscapes we plan to photograph.